Keyboard layout: Taiwan

-Computers in Taiwan often use Zhuyin (bopomofo) style keyboards (US keyboards with bopomofo labels), many also with Cangjie method key labels, as Cangjie is a popular method for typing in traditional Chinese characters.
-The bopomofo style keyboards are in lexicographical order, from top to bottom and left to right.
+Computers in Taiwan often use US keyboards with bopomofo (zhuyin) labels, many also with Cangjie method key labels, as Cangjie is a popular method for typing in traditional Chinese characters.
+The bopomofo style keyboards are in lexicographic order, from top to bottom and left to right.
 The codes of three input methods are typically printed on the Chinese (traditional) keyboard: Zhuyin (upper right); Cangjie (lower left); and Dayi (lower right).

 Hong Kong and Macau

 In Hong Kong, both Chinese (Taiwan) and US keyboards are found.
 Japanese keyboards are occasionally found, and UK keyboards are rare.